 This is where we have a lightbulb moment about our marketing.
 We can create marketing messages that cater to the interests of our persona that are helpful and encourage a positive relationship with our library.
 Now that we have found her interests and know that she spends her time on social media, we know exactly the type of posts we should be making to spark those interests.
 She might even share what she likes!

 Time to craft our first piece of content to spark our persona’s interest.
 Each marketing effort you create should answer the 5 W’s to ensure that we are hitting your target.

 Why: To encourage people to check out books in the month of January.

 Normally the “Why” question will be the overall strategy goal that you would like to focus all of your marketing efforts on.
 You will use the same “Why” for each of your personas, but craft different content for each persona in order to meet the same goal.
 For this reason, your “why” needs to be broader than only one persona.
 I suggest having at least 3 personas of customers you would like to target.
-If you are looking for more structured way to target your personas on a consistent basis, definitely check out our social media calendar resource.
-It can help you plan all of your efforts at one time rather than racking your brain for ideas every time you need to post something.

 Learn, Grow, & Live Wonderfully

 After you have your personas well defined, and you are marketing to them consistently.
 Track your data and keep testing.
 Find out which pieces of content have resonated the most with your persona group, and figure out ways to replicate this type of content to keep your customers coming back for more.